|

 that it is possible for small companies to hire high-level executives

 - provided that there is a willingness to hire them on a part-time basis.
+The part-time executive provides a combined continuity and expertise

 that is difficult to duplicate for the price being paid.
 Bringing skills